castrojo/c7n-docs-ng/docs/filters.md

 To explain this with an example, suppose you have 50 resources in a group with all of these set:

-> ``` {.yaml}
+> ```
 > discard: 5
 > discard-percent: 20
 > limit: 10
 > limit-percent: 30
 > ```

 This would first discard the first 10 resources because 20 percent of 50 is 10, which is greater than 5.
 You now have 40 resources left in the group and the limit settings are applied.
 30% of 40 is 12, but `limit` is set to 10, which is lower, so the first 10 of the remaining are kept.
-If they were numbered \#1-50, you\'d have discarded 1-10, kept 11-20,
-and dropped the remaining 21-50.
+If they were numbered \#1-50, you\'d have discarded 1-10, kept 11-20, and dropped the remaining 21-50.

 If you had the following settings:

-> ``` {.yaml}
+> ```
 > discard-percent: 25
 > limit-percent: 50
 > ```

-We\'d discard the first 25% of 50 (12), then of the remaining 38
+We'd discard the first 25% of 50 (12), then of the remaining 38
-resources, we\'d keep 50% of those (19).
-You\'d end up with resources
+resources, we'd keep 50% of those (19).
-13-31.
+You'd end up with resources 13-31.

 Now, some of these could eliminate all resources from a group.
 If you have 20 resources in one group and 5 in another and specify `limit-percent = 10`, you\'ll get 2 resources from the first group and 0 resources from the second.

 ### Combining resource groups

 Once the groups have been modified, we now need to combine them back to one set of resources.
 Since the groups are determined by a JMESPath expression, we sort the groups first based on the `order` attribute the same way we sort within a group.
-After the groups are sorted, it\'s a simple concatenation of resources.
+After the groups are sorted, it's a concatenation of resources.

 ### Attributes